 Retirement: Now you get to do all the fun stuff!

 Or do you?
-According to a recent survey from the Transamerica Center for Retirement Studies, two big retirement fears are “feeling isolated and alone” and “finding meaningful ways to spend time and stay involved.”
+According to a recent survey from the Transamerica Center for Retirement Studies, one big fear about retirement is “finding meaningful ways to spend time and stay involved.”

 For some, it’s a question of finances.
 Family issues or health conditions can take a big bite out of available funds.
 Some were forced into early retirement and thus unable to set aside as much money as they would have liked.